sirhill/nodes/eth/README.md

-# HowTo create a Proof of Authoriity network
+# HowTo create a Proof of Authority network

 1. Create the two nodes directory (on dedicated a volume ideally)